Introduction to Seminole Brighton Casino

 I declined because I don’t always check baggage.
 And the darn thing was just so heavy anyway.
 So, I lost my rusted, 20-year-old table-top microphone stand that I never use.
 I’ll need to get a relatively light replacement.
 With the microphone shock mount, all I’d really need was just a handle or handgrip connected to the shock mount.
 So, lesson learned!

-Also on the trip, I make sure I reviewed by article on Florida Slot Machine Casino Gambling which I had originally published back on August 10, 2017.
+Also on the trip, I make sure I reviewed by article on Florida Slot Machine Casino Gambling.
 Yes, it had been a while since I’d written it, and needed a bit of a refresher.

 If you go read it yourself, you’ll find the article mentions Seminole Brighton Casino as one of seven Seminole casinos in Florida.
 Because it is a tribal casino in the state of Florida, the gaming regulations for it are included in a state-tribal compact rather than having state gaming regulations like those for non-tribal casinos.